 D.Sc., Biochemistry, Institute of Biochemistry, Natl.
 Acad.
 Sci.
 Ukraine, Kyiv, Ukraine (1991)

-Dr. Medved graduated from T. Shevchenko National University of Kyiv, Ukraine, and received his Ph.D. and then D.Sc. degrees in Biochemistry from the Institute of Biochemistry, Kyiv, Ukraine.
-From 1980, he was working at the same Institute as a Junior Scientist, Senior Scientist, and then as a Head of the Department of Protein Structure and Function.
-In 1997, Dr. Medved joined the Department of Biochemistry of the American Red Cross J. Holland Laboratory, Rockville, MD, as a Scientist II and then became Senior Scientist in the same Department.
-In 2000, while conducting research at the J. Holland Laboratory, he became involved in teaching at the George Washington University, Washington, DC, as an Associate Professor and then as a Professor.
-Dr. Medved joined the University of Maryland Baltimore, School of Medicine (UMB SOM) as a Professor in the Department of Biochemistry and Molecular Biology in 2004 and since then he is working at the UMB SOM Center for Vascular and Inflammatory Diseases.
+Dr. Medved graduated from Taras Shevchenko National University of Kyiv, Ukraine, and earned his Ph.D. and then D.Sc. degrees in Biochemistry from the Institute of Biochemistry, Kyiv, Ukraine.
+Starting in 1980, he worked at the same Institute, progressing from Junior Scientist to Senior Scientist, and eventually became the Head of the Department of Protein Structure and Function.
+In 1997, Dr. Medved joined the Department of Biochemistry at the American Red Cross J. Holland Laboratory, Rockville, MD, initially as a Scientist II and later as a Senior Scientist.
+In 2000, while conducting research at the J. Holland Laboratory, he became involved in teaching at the George Washington University, Washington, DC, first as an Associate Professor and then as a full Professor.
+Dr. Medved joined the University of Maryland Baltimore School of Medicine (UMB SOM) as a Professor in the Department of Biochemistry and Molecular Biology in 2004, and he has been working at the UMB SOM Center for Vascular and Inflammatory Diseases since then.

-Dr. Medved has been continuously funded by the National Institutes of Health as a principal investigator since 1998; he also received several grants from other funding agencies.
+Dr. Medved has been continuously funded by the National Institutes of Health as a principal investigator since 1998 and has also received several grants from other funding agencies.
 His current research is funded by R01 grant from NIH/NHLBI.
-During his scientific career, Dr. Medved has published more than 100 scientific articles in peer-reviewed journals, received four US patents, and presented his research at numerous national and international scientific meetings.
-He also received several awards for his scientific achievements including Outstanding Investigator award from the International Fibrinogen Research Society (IFRS).
-Dr. Medved is a member of several scientific societies and served as a Vice Chairman and then as a President of IFRS.
-He also served as grant reviewer for various national and international funding agencies, and as an editorial board member and a reviewer for a number of international scientific journals.
+During his scientific career, Dr. Medved has published more than 110 scientific articles in peer-reviewed journals, obtained four US patents, and presented his research at numerous national and international scientific meetings.
+He has also received several awards for his scientific achievements, including Outstanding Investigator award from the International Fibrinogen Research Society (IFRS).
+Dr. Medved is a member of several scientific societies and has served as Vice Chairman and later as President of IFRS.
+He also has served as a grant reviewer for various national and international funding agencies, and as an editorial board member and reviewer for several international scientific journals.

 Blood Coagulation, Fibrinolysis, Plasma Proteins Structure and Interaction, Fibrinogen, Fibrin, Fibrin(ogen) Receptors, Fibrin-Dependent Inflammation.